kowalczyk-krzysztof/kowalczyk-krzysztof/README.md

 Hi there :wave:

 My name is Krzysztof and I'm a software engineer.
-When I work, my goal is to create useful and high quality products people can enjoy.
-Finding the right balance between user experience and efficiency is a challenge, but I believe I have what it takes to achieve it.
+My focus is on crafting high-quality, user-friendly products.
+Balancing user experience with efficiency is a challenge I embrace, confident in my ability to find effective solutions.

 **Give me a problem and I will find a solution.**